If you have suffered as a result of a medical accident or medical negligence we can help you.

-Call us for your free assessment of your case with a specialist clinical negligence solicitor.
 There are time limits for making a claim so it’s important you contact a medical accident solicitor as soon as you can.
-Find out more about the process of making a medical negligence claim here.
+Find out more about the process of how to make a medical negligence claim.

-You don’t need to pay legal fees during your case because medical negligence claims are often made on a No Win, No Fee basis.
-We offer a free assessment of your case with a specialist medical negligence solicitor.
+Medical negligence claims are often made on a No Win, No Fee basis and we offer a free assessment of your case with a specialist medical negligence solicitor.
 No Win, No Fee means you won’t pay legal fees during your case and if your claim is unsuccessful, you pay nothing.
 If your claim is successful, your legal fees will normally be recovered as part of your settlement and we guarantee that you will receive at least 75% of your compensation.
 There are various funding options available for medical negligence claims.
 We will explain the options before you start.

 Tees is a top-tier Legal 500 Medical Negligence firm with many years' experience.
 We work with only the best independent medical experts and we regularly take on - and win - cases refused by other firms.